Building a Writing Practice

 This workshop provides concrete strategies and support for building a writing practice that helps you make consistent progress on your projects while avoiding burnout.

-The workshop offers 8 thoughtful video lessons (20–30 min in length) on the topics below, a workbook with optional exercises designed to help you make the most of the lessons, weekly group calls over Zoom, and a discussion thread for posting about goals and progress and cheering each other on (on Teachable, the online platform for the workshop).
-The 75-minute weekly group calls always include a short “support and accountability check-in” period at the start, and then alternate between cowriting sessions and group coaching sessions on the topics addressed in the videos.
+The workshop offers 8 thoughtful video lessons (20–30 min in length) on the topics below, a workbook with optional exercises designed to help you make the most of the lessons, and weekly group calls over Zoom (which alternate between group coaching sessions and cowriting calls, but always begin with a short “support and accountability” check-in period for sharing goals and challenges).
 The group coaching calls incorporate short writing prompts and mini-presentations from me (that bring in some additional ideas on the topics in question), and they foster a space for supportive discussion and sharing among participants.

 We’ll dig into the following topics: